Gaston Monnerville

 Gaston Monnerville (2 January 1897 – 7 November 1991) was a French Radical politician and lawyer who served as the first President of the Senate under the Fifth Republic from 1958 to 1968.
 He previously served as President of the Council of the Republic from 1947 to 1958.
 A member of the French Resistance in World War II, he is the first black person to preside over a national parliamentary body in French history.

 Early life

-The grandson of a slave, Monnerville grew up in French Guiana and went to Toulouse to complete his studies.
+The grandson of a slave on his mother's side, Monnerville grew up in French Guiana and went to Toulouse to complete his studies.
 A brilliant student, he became a lawyer in 1918 and worked with César Campinchi, a lawyer who later became an influential politician.

 Political and military career

 After joining the Radical Party, Monnerville was elected a member of the Chamber of Deputies for French Guiana in 1932.
 He was reelected in 1936.
 He was Undersecretary of State for Colonies in the government of Prime Minister Camille Chautemps of 1937–1938.